 When you have a mild headache that doesn’t show any serious symptoms, testing isn’t necessary.
 Blood tests are usually not useful, as the results are almost always normal unless other symptoms are present.
 X-rays or CT scans are usually not necessary unless there is an injury.

-Recommended: Packed cell volume: What is PCV in blood test ?
+Read: Packed cell volume: What is PCV in a blood test?

 Even with a head injury, X-rays or scans are often not necessary.
 If your headaches are severe, your doctor will evaluate your symptoms and medical history.
 He will also do a physical examination of you.
-This information will help the doctor to determine the type and cause of the headache.
+This information will help the doctor to determine the type and cause of it.

-Tell your doctor if you have these symptoms along with a head pain –
+Tell your doctor if you have these symptoms along with head pain –

 - don’t let you sleep through the night

-- have new patterns or change in frequency
+- have new patterns or changes in frequency

 - are new or show new symptoms.

-A doctor can diagnose a specific type of headache thorough description of the condition, type of pain, and timing & pattern of pain.
-If the nature of the headache appears to be complex, tests may be performed to rule out more serious causes.
+A doctor can diagnose a specific type of headache through the description of the condition, type of pain, and timing & pattern of pain. it appears to be complex, tests may be performed to rule out more serious causes.

 If you are suffering from pain, your doctor may refer these tests for headaches, the test result will help him to understand the cause of the pain.
 These tests may include –